Tiny-Foxes/Aozora-Tori-Assets/README.md

 # Aqui's Alpha Noteskins
 A global noteskin series for StepMania 5.3.

-The sequel to SkyBlader07's Alpha
+The sequel to SkyBlader07's Alpha.
 By the same person, really.

 Sources and Credits: